OAButton/discussion/README.md

 ### Quick Guide

-* Make an issue (to start a discussion, file a bug or make a suggestion): https://github.com/OAButton/backend/issues/new
+* Make an issue (to start a discussion, file a bug or make a suggestion) in the "discussion" repository: https://github.com/OAButton/backend/issues/new
 * Contibute code: You're in the wrong place, see our other repos (below)

 ### Ways to contribute